S-Corp Health Insurance Worksheet

 How This Strategy Works

-As a 2%+ S-Corp shareholder, you can deduct health insurance premiums above-the-line on your personal return (Form 1040, Line 17).
+As a 2%+ S-Corp shareholder, you can deduct health insurance premiums above-the-line on your personal return (Form 1040, Schedule 1, Line 17).
 The premiums are added to your W-2 wages in Box 1, but are NOT subject to FICA taxes (excluded from Boxes 3 and 5).

-Net Effect: You get a full income tax deduction without paying the 15.3% payroll tax on those premiums — saving $1,500 to $5,000+ annually.
+Net Effect: You get a full income tax deduction without paying the 15.3% payroll tax on those premiums — saving $1,500 to $5,000+ annually per qualifying shareholder.

-Shareholder Information
+Entity Information

-Must own more than 2% to qualify for this treatment
+Must own more than 2% to qualify

 Annual Insurance Premiums